Shannon Lee

-Shannon Emery Lee Keasler (born April 19, 1969) is an American actress and businesswoman.
-She is the only living child of martial artist Bruce Lee and retired martial arts teacher Linda Lee Cadwell, and is the younger sister of actor Brandon Lee.
-Through Bruce Lee she is a granddaughter of Cantonese opera singer Lee Hoi-chuen.
+Shannon Emery Lee Keasler (born April 19, 1969) is an American actress, businesswoman, singer, and martial artist.
+She is the only living child of actor and martial artist Bruce Lee and retired martial arts teacher Linda Lee Cadwell, and is the younger sister and the only sibling of actor Brandon Lee.
+Through Bruce Lee, she is a granddaughter of Cantonese opera singer and film actor Lee Hoi-chuen.

 Early life

-Shannon was born on April 19, 1969, at UCLA Medical Center, Santa Monica in Santa Monica, California.
+Shannon was born on April 19, 1969, at UCLA Santa Monica Medical Center in Santa Monica, California.
 She is the youngest child and only daughter of martial arts film star Bruce Lee and Linda Emery.
 In her youth she studied Jeet Kune Do, the martial art created by her father, under Richard Bustillo, one of her father's students.

 Career

-In 1993, Lee played a party singer in her father's biopic Dragon: The Bruce Lee Story.
-In 1994, she acted in Cage II.
-In 1997, Lee acted in High Voltage.
+In 1993, Lee made a cameo appearance as a party singer performing "California Dreamin'", in her father's biopic Dragon: The Bruce Lee Story.
+This was followed by supporting roles in the films Cage II (1994), with Lou Ferrigno and High Voltage (1998) with Antonio Sabato Jr.

-In 1998, Lee acted in the Hong Kong action film Enter the Eagles, directed by Corey Yuen, co-starring Michael Wong and Anita Yuen.
+In 1998, Lee played her first leading role in the Hong Kong action film Enter the Eagles, directed by Corey Yuen, co-starring Michael Wong and Anita Yuen.
 In the film, Lee had a fight scene with Benny Urquidez, who went on to teach her kickboxing.
-On television, she guest-starred in an episode of the television series Martial Law alongside Sammo Hung.
+That same year, she guest-starred in an episode of the television series Martial Law alongside Sammo Hung.

 In 2000, Lee sang a cover of "I'm in the Mood for Love" for the film China Strike Force directed by Stanley Tong.

 Lee appeared in the sci-fi television film Epoch, which first aired on the Sci Fi Channel in 2001.
-That same year, she played the leading role in the action film Lessons for an Assassin.
-She was also the host of the first season of the game show WMAC Masters.
+In 2003, she played the leading role in the action film Lessons for an Assassin.
+She was also the host of the first season of the television show WMAC Masters.

 Lee sang on the band Medicine's album The Mechanical Forces of Love in 2003.

 Lee is president of the Bruce Lee Foundation.
 She was the executive producer of the 2008 television series The Legend of Bruce Lee, based on her father's life, and the 2009 documentary film How Bruce Lee Changed the World.

 In 2015, Perfect Storm Entertainment and Shannon Lee announced that the series Warrior, based on an original idea by Bruce Lee, would be produced and air on Cinemax.
 Filmmaker Justin Lin was chosen to direct the series, which debuted April 5, 2019.

+In 2023, Lee guest starred in Season 3, episode 6 of Warrior, which marked her return to acting after 20 years.

 Personal life

 Lee's husband is Ian Keasler.
-They share a daughter named Wren.
+Their daughter's name is Wren Lee Keasler.

 Lee is the daughter of Bruce Lee, granddaughter of Lee Hoi-chuen and Grace Ho, sister of Brandon Lee, and niece of Robert Lee Jun-fai and Peter Lee Jung-sum.
 Lee's paternal great-grandfather was Ho Kom Tong, half-brother of Robert Hotung.